WasmEdge/docs/docs/start/overview.md

 - Introduce the [WasmEdge Runtime](/category/what-is-wasmedge)
 - Usages of [Running WasmEdge](/category/running-with-wasmedge)

-For advanced programming with WasmEdge, please refer to the guides for [developing WASM apps](../develop/overview.md), [Embedding WasmEdge in your apps](../embed/overview.md), or [contributing](../contribute/overview.md) to WasmEdge.
+For advanced programming with WasmEdge, refer to the guides for [developing WASM apps](../develop/overview.md), [Embedding WasmEdge in your apps](../embed/overview.md), or [contributing](../contribute/overview.md) to WasmEdge.

-If you find any issues or have any feedback, please reach out to us via the following ways.
+If you find any issues or have any feedback,  reach out to us via the following ways:

 - [Discord Chat](https://discord.gg/U4B5sFTkFc)
 - [Create a GitHub issue for technical support](https://github.com/WasmEdge/WasmEdge/issues)